IndrajeetPatil/groupedstats/README.md

 variable(s).
 For example, we can use the `gapminder` dataset to study two relationships of interest for **each country** across years:

-1.  life expectency and GDP (per capita)
+1.  life expectancy and GDP (per capita)
 2.  population GDP (per capita) Thus, in this case we have two regression models and one grouping variable with 142 levels (countries)